Greene County News Digest - Xenia Gazette

 Culvert closure

-CAESARSCREEK TWP.
-CLOSURE — A culvert on New Hope Road will be closed approximately two weeks beginning Monday, April 16 to repair the culvert.
-The closure will be between Hussey Road and E. Spring Valley Paintersville Road.
+CAESARSCREEK TOWNSHIP — A culvert on New Hope Road will be closed approximately two weeks beginning Monday, April 16 to repair the culvert.
+The closure will be between Hussey Road and East Spring Valley Paintersville Road.
 All closures are weather permitting.

 NAMI suicide prevention